 - The Medicare Advantage Open Enrollment Period

-There used to be a Medicare Advantage Disenrollment Period (MADP) that ran from January 1 until February 14 each year during which beneficiaries could drop their Medicare Advantage Plan and switch to Original Medicare (Parts A and B).
-But beginning in 2019, the Centers for Medicare and Medicaid Services (CMS) have done away with the disenrollment period and replaced it with a Medicare Advantage Open Enrollment Period (MAOEP) that will run annually from January 1 to March 31.
+There used to be a Medicare Advantage Disenrollment Period (MADP) that ran from January 1 until February 14 each year during which beneficiaries could drop their Medicare Advantage Plan and switch to Original Medicare.
+But in 2019, the Centers for Medicare & Medicaid Services (CMS) did away with the disenrollment period and replaced it with a Medicare Advantage Open Enrollment Period (MAOEP) that runs annually from January 1 to March 31.

 During this new MAOEP, beneficiaries who already have a Medicare Advantage Plan can switch to another advantage plan or disenroll from their current plan and revert to Original Medicare (with the option to enroll in a Part D prescription drug plan).
 Keep in mind that, if you abandon a Medicare Advantage Plan, you’re giving up benefits, such as the network of providers who participate in that plan and a cap on your out-of-pocket spending for approved medical bills.
 These are two benefits that original Medicare doesn’t provide.
 So, before you disenroll, do some research to ensure you’ll still have the coverage you need and can afford.

 - Investigate Medicare Special Enrollment Periods (SEPs)

 Medicare also provides SEPs for people who need to change their coverage outside of the OEP due to certain qualifying life events.
 While there are some additional guidelines for SEPs, the basic qualifying events include moving to a new address, losing current health insurance coverage, gaining the ability to enroll in new health insurance coverage and a current Medicare plan changing their coverage.
 For a full list of all SEPs and their rules, visit Medicare.gov.

 - Research Medicare Supplement Insurance (Medigap) Plans